 The indirect greenhouse gas emissions resulting from the activities of suppliers and customers, for example (scope 3), are not included in the sum as this scope 3 data largely depends on assumptions and is not disclosed by companies.
 Greenhouse gas intensity calculations are based on data sourced from Trucost.
-Within the sub-fund, the greenhouse gas intensity score based on scope 1 and scope 2 emissions is assigned to at least 90% of the companies in the sub-fund.
+Within the sub-fund, the greenhouse gas intensity score based on environmental or social characteristics promoted by the financial product are attained. scope 1 and scope 2 emissions is assigned to at least 90% of the companies in the sub-fund.